malb/bdd-predicate/README.md

   Martin R. Albrecht and Nadia Heninger. *On Bounded Distance Decoding with Predicate: Breaking the "Lattice Barrier" for the Hidden Number Problem**

+The flagship application of this work is solving ECDSA with known nonce bits.

 **TODO** Update reference

 ## How to Install/Run